Daniel63656/TreeTools/README.md

 - Arbitrary data types (including custom immutable objects)
 - Collections, Maps, Arrays and direct references to other data model classes (Lists not possible)
 - Usage of data model classes as map keys

+Limitations:
+- Object's lifetimes are coupled to owner
+- container only can hold MutableObjects
+- No lists

 ## Getting Started